-Spread and shape the concrete for concrete required to be placed in short lengths or in widths other than multiples of 15-foot lanes by acceptable powered finishing machines supplemented by hand work as necessary.
-Consolidation of such concrete shall be by high-frequency internal vibrators within 15 minutes after depositing the concrete on the subgrade.
+Spread and shape the concrete for exit ramp termini, truck weigh stations, ramps and connectors with steep grades and high rates of superelevation, short sections of City and County streets and roads, and concrete required to be placed in short lengths or in widths other than multiples of 12-foot traffic lanes by acceptable powered finishing machines supplemented by hand work as Consolidation of such concrete shall be by highnecessary. frequency internal vibrators within 15 minutes after depositing the concrete on the subgrade.
 Vibrate with care so to assure adequate consolidation adjacent to forms and uniformly across the full paving width.
-The Construction Engineer will not permit use of vibrators for extensive shifting of the mass of concrete.
+The Engineer will not permit use of vibrators for extensive shifting of the mass of concrete.
 Discontinue the methods of spreading, shaping, and compacting that result in segregation, voids, or rock pockets.
 Adopt methods that will produce dense homogeneous pavement conforming to required cross section.

-2. Slip Form Construction: Slip form paving equipment shall spread, consolidate, and screed freshly placed concrete so that a minimum of handwork is required to produce a dense homogeneous pavement true to cross section and profile.
-The Construction Engineer will not permit abrupt changes in longitudinal deviation of the pavement.
+(2) Slip Form Construction.
+Slip form paving equipment shall spread, consolidate, and screed freshly placed concrete so that a minimum of handwork is required to produce a dense homogeneous pavement true to cross section and profile.
+The Engineer will not permit abrupt changes in longitudinal deviation of the pavement.
 The horizontal deviation shall not exceed 1/10 of a foot from the alignment established by the contract.